Free Mortgage Assessment. Hurry Up!!!

 Are you on a significant investor visa?

-When you’re on a significant investor visa you can live in Australia for up to four years and there is a permanent visa pathway available.
+When you’re on a significant investor visa, you can live in Australia for up to four years, and there is a permanent visa pathway available.
 The effect is that negotiations with lenders are much easier.
-Most lenders only consider Australian income, however some lenders have a requirement that your income is only that which is generated within Australia.
-That requirement may be waived by some lenders so you can more easily qualify for a home loan.
+Most lenders only consider Australian income; some lenders have a requirement that your income is only that which is generated within Australia.
+That requirement may be waived by some lenders, so you can more easily qualify for a home loan.

 Are you on a student visa?

-If you are on a student visa you can take out a home loan.
-Students are not restricted from buying property however will still need to apply to the FIRB for approval.
-If you do not have an income then your parents may be able to buy the property for you subject to meeting criteria.
+If you are on a student visa, you can take out a home loan.
+Students are not restricted from buying property; however, you will still need to apply to the FIRB for approval.
+If you do not have an income, then your parents may be able to buy the property for you, subject to meeting the criteria.

 Do I need government approval?